AI meeting transcription: How it works and which tools lead in 2026

 Granola's security and privacy documentation confirms that audio is transcribed in real time and then deleted.
 No audio recordings are retained on Granola's servers or any third-party services.
 What persists is the transcript and your notes, which you can delete individually or in full at your request.

-This architecture stands in direct contrast to bot-based tools that store raw audio files of sensitive discussions.
 According to the compliance overview, Granola achieved SOC 2 Type 2 certification in July 2025, completing the audit in three months rather than the typical 12 to 18.
 The speed was possible because the architecture deletes audio immediately after transcription, reducing the scope of data under audit and the number of controls required.

 Selecting your meeting capture style